 COMPOSITION FESTIVAL - GENERAL RULES

-Every student must be sponsored annually by an individual teacher who has paid the $65 membership fee.
-The membership fee is waived for first time teacher participants in YMF.
+Every student must be sponsored annually by an individual teacher who has paid the $70 membership fee.
 Music schools may not be sponsors.

 The YMF is a non-profit, volunteer enterprise that relies on the active participation of all teachers involved.